Foreshore Erosion Response

 The Department of Environment, Land, Water and Planning (DELWP), together with Council, Parks Victoria, Regional Roads Victoria and the West Gippsland Catchment Management Authority, have formed a working group to address erosion at Inverloch and developed a short-term erosion control plan for key areas along the Inverloch Surf Beach.

-Wet-sand fencing has now been installed at two areas along the Inverloch Foreshore, which were significantly impacted by coastal erosion.
-The areas will be renourished with sand, reconstructing the foredune to 1.5 metres above current beach level and five metres wide between now and September.
-These works have been jointly funded by the Victorian Government’s Protection of Victoria’s Iconic Beaches and Coastline project and Council.
+As part of a trial using a new erosion control method, wet-sand fencing was installed in March 2019 in two areas along the Inverloch Foreshore, which were significantly impacted by coastal erosion.
+The areas were renourished with sand in June, reconstructing the foredune to 1.5 metres above the beach level and five metres wide between.

 While the Inverloch foreshore is protected from the strong westerlies associated with the mid-latitudes, it is vulnerable to southerly winds and storm surge events.
 These storm surge events are particularly strong in winter, while spring and summer are times of calmer weather, allowing for more sand accretion.
 In recent years, the volume of sand lost to erosion during storm surge events has greatly exceeded the amount returned to the beach during calmer seasons.